 Select a template to Attach to a given plan

 Done.
 From now on, every time a new client signs up using this plan, they will get a new site that is a copy of the template you have selected.

 Mode 2: Allowing your clients to select a Site Template on sign-up

 In this mode, you’ll give your clients a choice during the sign-up process.
-They be able to select from all the different site templates you have on your platform to choose the one that better fit their needs.
+They will be able to select from all the different site templates you have on your platform to choose the one that better fits their needs.

 To do that, you’ll need to go to WP Ultimo Settings > Network Settings and in the Site Templates section, enable the Allow Template Selection option.

 A number of new options will appear after you toggle the checkbox.
 Let’s cover them one by one:

 Enabling this option will allow your clients to switch the template they choose during the sign-up process after the account and site is created.
 This is useful from a client’s point of view since it allows them to re-select a template if they later find out their original choice was not the best one for their particular needs.